madrury/mtg-draftbot/README.md

 pip install git+https://github.com/madrury/mtg-draftbot.git
 ```

-To use some of the data processing scripts provided, you will need to install the `jq` json processing tool.
+To use some of the data processing scripts provided, you will need to install the `jq` JSON processing tool.

 ## An Introduction to Drafting Magic: The Gathering